 Last updated on March 7th, 2023

 Holi, also known as the festival of colors, is a Hindu spring festival which is celebrated in India and Nepal.
-In 2017, Holika Dahan (Holi Bonfire) was on 12th March and Rangwali Holi was celebrated on 13th March.
-In 2018, Holika Dahan is on 1st March and Rangwali Holi is on 2nd March.
+In 2022, Holika Dahan was on 17th March and Rangwali Holi was celebrated on 18th March.
+In 2023, Holika Dahan is on 7th March and Rangwali Holi is on 8th March.

 Below are some interesting facts about Holi that will help you learn more about this festival which is celebrated by millions of people from various cultures and regions.
 Holi is awaited eagerly even in the United States and Germany.